-Professor Laura Green is Pro-Vice-Chancellor and Head of the College of Life and Environmental Sciences, leading to college in excellence in education and research.
+Professor Laura Green is Pro-Vice-Chancellor and Head of the College of Life and Environmental Sciences, leading the College, in excellence, in education and research.
 She is a member of BBSRC Council and the FSA Science Council.

 Laura’s most notable research is on footrot, a complex bacterial disease of sheep that causes poor welfare and production losses.
 She collaborates with environmental microbiologists and mathematical modellers.
 Her research has led to several 4* publications and a 4* impact case in REF2014.
 She has changed understanding of the aetiology and control of footrot and has reduced the prevalence of disease by 50%, preventing 2 million sheep from becoming lame and saving the sheep industry approximately £40 million each year.